freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/data-structures/use-depth-first-search-in-a-binary-search-tree.english.md

 In-order: Begin the search at the left-most node and end at the right-most node.
 Pre-order: Explore all the roots before the leaves.
 Post-order: Explore all the leaves before the roots.
 As you may guess, you may choose different search methods depending on what type of data your tree is storing and what you are looking for.
-For a binary search tree, an inorder traversal returns the nodes in sorted order.
+For a binary search tree, an In-order traversal returns the nodes in sorted order.
 </section>

 ## Instructions